 - 4.33.
+Global heating is a world-wide threat that requires concerted action to minimise its adverse effects. - 4.34.
 The Mid Sussex District Council Sustainability Strategy 2018-2023 sets out MSDC's approach to sustainability and delivering sustainable development.
-This is supported by a Sustainability Action Plan to help co-ordinate and structure sustainability actions and ensure they are implemented in a meaningful and pragmatic way. - 4.34.
-The Sustainability Action Plan aims to: - Embed sustainability in all corporate actions; - Support communities in implementing sustainable actions and becoming more resilient to a changing climate; and - Support businesses in achieving savings through energy efficiency and other sustainability initiatives. - 4.35.
+This is supported by a Sustainability Action Plan to help co-ordinate and structure sustainability actions and ensure they are implemented in a meaningful and pragmatic way. - 4.35.
+The Sustainability Action Plan aims to: - Embed sustainability in all corporate actions; - Support communities in implementing sustainable actions and becoming more resilient to a changing climate; and - Support businesses in achieving savings through energy efficiency and other sustainability initiatives. - 4.36.
 The HNP supports the aims of the Sustainability Action Plan.
 In particular, the HNP wishes to support proposals which seek to implement sustainable measures including those which increase the use and supply of renewable and low carbon energy and heat.
 In addition, the HNP seeks to support proposals which make provision for, and support the provision of charging facilities for charging electric vehicles.